maxtingle11/Insights-for-Music-Artists/README.md

 ## The Solution: Artist Insights Web App
 ![Artist Insights Web App](images/03_web_app.jpg)

-I developed a web app and model that returns useful insights for artists at any point in the development of their listenership.
+I developed a model and subsequent web app that returns useful insights for artists at any point in the development of their listenership, especially for new artists with minimal to no data.

+  1) The web app returns the name, genre tags, popularity score, and follower count of the entered artist.

+  2) The web app finds artists who share similar audio profiles as the entered artist and stratifies the results by popularity score.

+  3) The web app also suggests genre tags for the entered artist based on the frequency of the similar artists' genre tags.

 ## Example: Andrew Marks - DJ, Producer, Dance Music Artist
 ![Andrew Marks](images/04_andrew_marks.jpg)